-Claim: Photos taken with smartphones can provide others with the locations of the children pictured.
+Claim: Photos taken with your smartphone can provide others with the locations of the people pictured and allow hackers to clone your phone.

 "Warning" If you, your kids or grand kids take pics from your phone — WATCH THIS!